rasmus-bn/Investigation-Reporting-Blog/README.md

 We used TF-IDF in our machine learning exam project and we managed to get a prediction accuracy of arround 80%.
 However this result was not credited alone to TF-IDF as many other factors were in place.

 ## References
+1. Wikipedia on Global Internet usage (last read on 10/12-19): https://en.wikipedia.org/wiki/Global_Internet_usage

+2. Wikipedia on Features in machine learning (last read on 10/12-19): https://en.wikipedia.org/wiki/Feature_(machine_learning)

-* My machine learning exam project (state of master branch 10/12-19): https://github.com/rasmus-bn/MLExamProject
+3. My machine learning exam project (state of master branch 10/12-19): https://github.com/rasmus-bn/MLExamProject

+4. Wikipedia on Bag of Words (last read on 10/12-19): https://en.wikipedia.org/wiki/Bag-of-words_model

+5. Bag of words - Jason Brownlee 09/10-19 (last read on 10/12-19) https://machinelearningmastery.com/gentle-introduction-bag-words-model/

 * scikit-learn home page (last read on 10/12-19): https://scikit-learn.org/stable/index.html#